Ajooni: Plot

 It is the story of a woman named Ajooni Vohra who will go to any lengths to fight for her rights.
 Rajveer Singh Bagga belongs to the Bagga family, known for their power in Punjab.
 The Baggas, headed by Rajveer's father, Ravindra Singh Bagga, are rooted deep in tradition and superstition.
 The Vohra family, however, are traditional but believe in progressive thinking and educating their daughters Ajooni and Meher.
 Rajveer Singh Bagga and Ajooni Vohra eventually fall in love despite seeming incompatible in the beginning.

-The story is set in Haryalipur, where Ajooni and Avinash are to be engaged but then Ajooni accidentally meets Rajveer in the market and he falls for Ajooni - love at first sight, He starts stalking her and breaks her engagement with Avinash.
-After no option left, Ajooni agrees to marry Rajveer.
-After the marriage there are many dramas.
-Rajveer's sister, Dolly, plots against Ajooni as she does not like her.
-Ajooni supports Aman her sister-in-law.
-Harman and Dolly plots together.
-Avinash returns to Ajooni's life.
-Ajooni is not initially satisfied with her marriage, but over time she realizes Rajveer's genuine love for her.